-Qualified Oral Surgeons + Restorative Dentists = Better Dental Implants
+Implant trained and experienced Oral Surgeons & Restorative Dentists = Better Dental Implants

-It is important for prospective dental implant patients to know that two types of professional dental services of a distinctly different nature (surgical and restorative) must act in concert on every implant case.
+It is important for prospective dental implant patients to know that two types of professional dental services of a distinctly different nature (surgical and restorative) must act togather on every implant case.

 Please place your zip code in the space provided below and an interactive map with live links to the informational websites of trained, Dental implant providers convenient to your zip code, will appear.